How To Engage Your Core: What Does It Mean?

 How do you engage your core?

-A good way to brace your abdominal muscles is to think about pulling your belly button towards your spine, or tighten your abs as if you were in a boxing match and preparing for a sucker punch to your stomach.
+A good way to brace your abdominal muscles is to think about drawing your belly button towards your spine, or tighten your abs as if you were in a boxing match and preparing for a sucker punch to your stomach.
 How would you brace your core for that?

 What does an engaged core feel like?